 Water supply - all drinking water provided to households, public buildings, gardens and sports fields, and commercial and industrial customers through our water supply reticulation systems.
-It does not include operated by, or on behalf of, the Council.
+It does not include the private residential and commercial supplies that operate in Christchurch, which are not owned or operated by, or on behalf of, the Council.
 It also doesn't include 'community water supplies' operated by other organisations (e.g., Christchurch International Airport).